vbhat4/RubricEval/data/benchmark/rubriceval_stanford_ml/readable_dataset/tokenization.md

 # <instruction>:
 Before passing text through a transformer, the text is often processed into tokens corresponding to common subwords.
 What is one clear/unarguable benefit of tokenizing subwords compared to tokenizing each character (or byte) separately?
 # <expert_solution>:
 Subword tokenization results in shorter sequences, so faster training/inference, especially given the O(n^2) cost of transformers.
-Using tokens may also improve data efficiency, but that's not an arguable benefit.
+Using tokens may also improve data efficiency, but that's an arguable benefit.
 # <expert_checklist>:
 [
   "Does the response clearly identify that subword tokenization results in shorter sequences compared to character-level tokenization?
 (High importance)",